Updated December 1, 2018

-When you do, this page will appear and can add your tickets by clicking the “+” in the top right hand corner.
+When you do, this page will appear.
+You can add your tickets by clicking the “+” in the top right hand corner.
 As you can see my daughter’s ticket is linked here.
 And, if I scrolled to the right where that small purple line is, you would see another family’s member’s ticket.
 Add as many as you like.

 Once you click that “+”, you’ll see this at the top of your screen:

 Click on “Link Tickets & Passes” and you’ll find this screen where you can scan the barcode on your ticket or annual pass or enter the number manually:

 Since you now have your tickets loaded onto your app, scan them to enter the park through the turn stiles.
 This will confirm that you have entered the park and can now buy, activate and use Maxpass.
 Yay!

 Once you scan your tickets, this next image will pop up, asking you if you want to purchase the product.

 If you choose to “get started”, you’ll walk through the few steps that it takes to purchase the product.
-Since you signed in with your Disneyland.com account – which has a credit card on file already – it’s a few second process to purchase MaxPass.
+Since you signed in with your Disneyland.com account – which has a credit card on file already – it literally takes seconds to purchase MaxPass.
 You can do this for you and all of the other ticket holders that you added to your device.